WILL I GO TO JAIL FOR A DUI?

 Example #3: The accused was stopped at DUI checkpoint and was charged with DUI for having alcohol and marijuana in their system.
 One year ago, the accused was charged with felony robbery, but found not-guilty.
 Aside from this incident, they have no prior arrests or convictions.
 This individual would likely be permitted to enter the ARD program because the felony charge ended with a not-guilty verdict.
 Thus, there would not be jail as a condition of their case.

-Third, as you probably know, DUI laws vary depending on the blood alcohol content (BAC) in your system.
+Fourth, DUI laws vary depending on the blood alcohol content (BAC) in your system.
 In Pennsylvania, there are three tiers of BAC levels - .08 to .10%; .10 to.16%; and .16 and above.
 If you are charged with a first-offense in the lowest tier, there is no mandatory minimum jail time.
 The middle tier carries a 48 hour mandatory minimum, and the highest tier carries a 72 hour mandatory minimum.
 Now, keep in mind that everything related to your case is up for negotiations – this includes which tier you are charged under.
 A knowledgeable attorney will not only seek to reduce your charge, they will seek to reduce which tier you are charged under, thereby reducing the penalties.

 If you, or someone you know, is charged with a DUI, contact Philadelphia Criminal Defense Attorney Michael F. Niznik for a free case evaluation.
-We maintain three office locations to better serve the greater Philadelphia and Southern New Jersey areas.
+We maintain three office locations to better serve the Philadelphia and Southern New Jersey areas.
 We can be reached at 267-589-0601.